cSploit/cSploit.github.io/docs.md

   - _`cmd` returned #`number`_: this message is printed when `cmd` has exited with an error code `number`
   - _`cmd` killed by signal `number`_: this message is printed when `cmd` has been killed by signal `number`

-The above errors are bugs that are specific for your device.
-Hence please report them if no one already did.
+The errors above are bugs that are specific for your device.
+Hence, please report them if no one already has.

 ## Reporting bugs